sukovanej/effect-http/README.md

 A primitive security is constructed using `Security.make` function.

-It accepts a handler effect which can access the `ServerRequest` and possible fail with a `Security.SecurityError`.
+It accepts a handler effect which is expected to access the `ServerRequest` and possibly fail with a `ServerError`.
-If it accesses any other context services or fails with different errors, they are propagated to the built `App<R, E>` type outside of the `RouterBuilder`.

 If we want to document the authorization mechanism in the OpenAPI, we must also provide the second argument of the `Security.make` which is a mapping of the auth identifier and actual security scheme spec.